KTKLN Card & e-PMI for Indonesian Helpers in Singapore (2026 Guide)

 3. When e-PMI Registration Is Required

-• Contract renewal while already in Singapore — separate renewal step filed through KDEI Singapore.
+- Contract renewal while already in Singapore: separate renewal step filed through the Indonesian Embassy (KBRI Singapura) labour service.

 4. The 7-Step e-PMI Registration Process in Indonesia

-1. Visit local Disnaker office — helper reports with KTP, KK (family card), birth certificate, education certificate.
+- Visit local Disnaker office: helper reports with KTP, KK (family card), birth certificate, education certificate.

-3. Medical screening at an IDI-certified clinic.
-More detailed than Singapore 6-monthly medical; includes chest X-ray, blood tests, pregnancy screening.
+- Medical screening at an IDI-certified clinic.
+More detailed than the Singapore 6-monthly medical; includes chest X-ray, blood tests, pregnancy screening.

-4. PAP (Pembekalan Akhir Pemberangkatan) — mandatory 1-day pre-departure orientation covering Singapore laws, MOM regulations, employer expectations, basic Mandarin and English, emergency contacts.
+- PAP (Pembekalan Akhir Pemberangkatan): mandatory 1-day pre-departure orientation covering Singapore laws, MOM regulations, employer expectations, basic Mandarin and English, emergency contacts.

-6. Receive the e-PMI certificate — issued digitally to her BP2MI profile.
+- Receive the e-PMI certificate, issued digitally to her BP2MI profile.

 5. Documents the Singapore Employer Must Provide

-Any mismatch between names, NRIC, or addresses across the Singapore IPA and Indonesian contract is the #1 cause of BP2MI rejection — double-check spelling.
+Any mismatch between names, NRIC, or addresses across the Singapore IPA and Indonesian contract is the number-one cause of BP2MI rejection, so double-check spelling.

 6. Cost Breakdown

-7. The Role of KDEI Singapore After Arrival
+7. The Role of KBRI Singapura After Arrival

-KDEI (Kantor Dagang dan Ekonomi Indonesia) is the Indonesian representative office in Singapore.
-Within 30 days of arrival, every Indonesian helper must be registered with KDEI.
-Second registration after e-PMI — e-PMI happens in Indonesia before the flight, KDEI registration happens in Singapore after arrival.
+In Singapore, Indonesia is represented by a full embassy, KBRI Singapura (the Indonesian Embassy).
+Within 30 days of arrival, every Indonesian helper must be registered with the embassy's labour service.
+This is the second registration after e-PMI: e-PMI happens in Indonesia before the flight, and embassy registration happens in Singapore after arrival.

-Your MOM-licensed agency normally handles KDEI registration.
+Your MOM-licensed agency normally handles the embassy (KBRI) registration.
 Free of charge.
 Without it, contract renewals at the end of the 2-year cycle cannot be processed.

 8. Common Delays in 2026

-• Document mismatch between Singapore IPA and Indonesian contract — single character difference triggers rejection.
+- Document mismatch between Singapore IPA and Indonesian contract.
+A single character difference triggers rejection.

 9. What Singapore Employers Should Ask Their Agency

-• Do you handle KDEI registration in Singapore within the 30-day window?
+- Do you handle the embassy (KBRI) registration in Singapore within the 30-day window?

 See our criteria to hire a maid in Singapore 2026 and Filipino vs Indonesian vs Myanmar comparison.